Last Updated on 3 November, 2022 by Samuelsson

 At the time, letters abroad often included an international reply coupon.
 A reply coupon was ” a voucher that could be exchanged for minimum postage back to the country from which the letter was sent”.
 In other words, if you sent a letter to someone in Spain, you could include a reply coupon, so that your friend could reply to the letter.

 With the fluctuation of exchange and postal rates opportunities to make money arose.
 To make money, you only had to purchase replay coupons cheaply in a foreign country, and then send them back to the U.S. There you could turn them in for American stamps, and then sell them at a higher price.
 In other words, this was a form of arbitrage system, and it was perfectly legal.

 So why was this a financial scandal?
 Well, even if the idea seemed sound, Ponzi’s business really did not exist.
 The trick of this financial scam was to use the money from new investors to pay himself and the existing backers.
 In fact, many times he did not even need to pay off the old investors, since they wanted to reinvest their returns in the business.

 This type of financial scam is actually seen quite often in the investing world, but the case was so famous, that similar scams are now called “Ponzi schemes”.

 Here you can read more about the Ponzi Scheme!

 The Selling of the Eiffel Tower

-This is a very famous example of a financial scandal that has literally been followed around the world.
+This is a very famous example of one of the biggest financial scandals that has literally been followed around the world.